dwyl/rag-elixir-doc/README.md

 Our main problem will be halucination, in other words, the LLM invents the response.

-The LLM could be OpenAI ChatGPT 3.5/4?
+The LLM could be OpenAI ChatGPT?
 Meta Llama?
 Mistral?
 Anthropic Claude 3.5 Sonnet? , Google T5?

 A Dockyard post on this: <https://dockyard.com/blog/2023/05/16/open-source-elixir-alternatives-to-chatgpt>.

-#### LLama ?

 A comparison of different LLMs (source: Anthropic)
 <img width="592" alt="Screenshot 2024-08-14 at 17 56 40" src="https://github.com/user-attachments/assets/af4ef9ea-88f8-42bf-b963-013ea35d429f">